 - CodeShip

-In summary, CI is the automated process to enable software development teams to check in and verify the quality and ability to compile of their code.
-CD allows Development and Operations teams to reliably and efficiently delivery new features and bug fixes to their end uses in an automated fashion.
+In summary, CI is the automated process that enables software development teams to check in and verify the quality of their code.
+CD allows development and operations teams to reliably and efficiently deliver new features and bug fixes to end users in an automated fashion.

 Related reading